Murder of Farkhunda Malikzada: United States

+European Union

 The European Union condemned the attack.
 A spokeswoman for European Union foreign policy chief Federica Mogherini said in a statement that "the killing of Ms. Farkhunda... is a tragic reminder of dangers women face from false accusations and the lack of justice in Afghanistan."
 She added, "We all hope that [those] responsible can be brought to justice."
 The United States also condemned the murder, with a statement from its embassy in Kabul calling for "those responsible to be brought to justice so such heinous acts will never occur again".